Jataz/Jataz/README.md

 </div>

 ## 💫 About Me
-Full-stack developer passionate about building efficient, user friendly web applications.
+Full-stack developer passionate about building efficient, user-friendly web applications.
 I enjoy working with various technologies across the stack and am always eager to learn and apply new concepts.

 ## 🌐 Connect with Me
 <div align="left">